Sand Run Metropark - Big Bend Area

 Historical Significance

-The Portage Path, which runs through the park, was an important Indigenous trail between the Cuyahoga and Tuscarawas rivers.
-Later, it served as the western boundary of the United States.
+The Portage Path running through the park was once an important Indigenous trail connecting the Cuyahoga and Tuscarawas rivers.
+Later, it marked the western boundary of the United States.

 All Features & Facilities